Do Not Read This PostWhat if this post were a malicious link?

 Developers do their job using heuristics that overlook security concerns.

 Heuristics are mental shortcuts from a behavioral perspective.
-This has an evolutionary explanation: our brains look most of the time the path of least resistance; our brains are always looking to save energy.
-Developers use heuristics because coding is effortful and they learn "tricks" to code easily for functionality and/or performance.
+This has an evolutionary explanation: Our brains, most of the time, look for the path of least resistance to save energy.
+Developers use heuristics because coding is effortful, and they learn "tricks" to code easily for functionality and/or performance.
 What is the likely trade-off?
 Security.
-But heuristics can be used in security too, as we will see next.
+But heuristics can also be used in security, as we will see next.

 to make cybersecurity more robust